pgulati93/sentiment-analysis/README.md

 This repo contains a project to create a machine learning algorithm to classify the sentiment of sample texts.

 The main python script is `text_classify.py`.
-This script requires 2 input files (`training.txt` and `testdata.txt`) and produces 1 output file (`testdata_classified.txt`) with the results of classifying sentiment of new (or test) data.
+This script requires 2 input files (`input_files/training.txt` and `input_files/testdata.txt`) and produces 1 output file (`output_files/testdata_classified.txt`) with the results of classifying sentiment of new (or test) data.

-Current accuracy of classifying the train file data is at 97%.
+Current accuracy of classifying the train file data is ~97%.